wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

    gen_data['ghoulbeastwants'] = [
     'that eat corpses',
     'that are ravenous',
-    'that spreading a dangerous disease',
+    'that spread a dangerous disease',
     'that spy for a DEMON of undeath',
     'that stalk people',
     'that steal shiny objects',